 As you make plans for your retirement, you may ask, "How much will I get from Social Security?"
 If you have a personal my Social Security account, you can get an estimate of your personal retirement benefits and see the effects of different retirement age scenarios.
-If you don't have a my Social Security account, create one at www.ssa.gov/myaccount or you can use our online Retirement Estimator at www.ssa.gov/estimator.
+If you don't have a personal my Social Security account, create one at www.ssa.gov/myaccount.
+You can create an account if you have a Social Security number (SSN), a valid U.S. mailing address, and an email address.